 They (whoever they are) say that breakfast is the most important meal of the day.
 What is failed to be mentioned is, that brunch actually is.
-(Go ahead and try to change my mind.)
-People who brunch are my favorite kind of people.
-It’s a no-rules situation of what you can put on your plate, or in your glass situation.
+(Go ahead and try to change our minds.)
+People who brunch are the best kind of people.
+It’s a no-rules situation of what you can put on your plate (or in your glass).
 Want some eggs benedict with a beer on the side?
 Do it.
-Bottomless mimosas while your kids eat Nutella pancakes the size of their face?
-Sign me up.
-Jacksonville has been BOOMING lately with great restaurants and the expanding list of places that offer brunch.
-We have UPDATED this list for all of you to get your own “Brunch Bucket List” started.
-Thanks to our OG contributor Cheryl Leddy, who began our hopes and dreams of such a list… I got the chance to expand it (as well as my waistline).
-Take a look below and be sure to let us know your favorites.
+Bottomless cups of coffee while your kids eat Nutella pancakes the size of their faces?
+Sign us up.
+Jacksonville has been booming lately with great restaurants, along with the ever-expanding list of places that offer brunch.
+OG contributor Cheryl Leddy and contributor Allie Testoni of @allieluvsfood kicked off the list, and we’ve since expanded it (as well as our waistlines).
+Take a look below, and be sure to let us know any favorites we may have missed!

 Beaches & Intracoastal